snowplow-archive/snowplow.github.com/_posts/2015-10-15-snowplow-r72-great-spotted-kiwi-released.md

 <h3>Updating the configuration files</h3>

-You should update the versions of the Enrich jar in your configuration file:
+You need to update the version of the Enrich jar in your configuration file:

 {% highlight yaml %}
     hadoop_enrich: 1.2.0 # Version of the Hadoop Enrichment process